It’s the beginning of our liberation. First, there is work to do.

 Will we respond with Hineni?

-My prayer for you (and me) is: May we all have the ability to listen to the call that is reverberating in our life.
-May we carve out time each day to be silent and listen.
-May we have the courage to confront our insecurities so we can fulfill what we were put here to do.
-May we choose to be with people who help us listen to the call, OUR call.
-May we figure out what helps us become awake and have the ability to do that.
-And may we work together to heal what is broken.
+My prayer is: May you have the ability to listen to the call that is reverberating in your life.
+May you carve out time each day to be silent and listen.
+May you have the courage to confront your insecurities so you can fulfill what you were put here to do.
+Choose to be with people who help you listen to the call, YOUR call.
+Figure out what helps you become awake.
+And may you participate in healing what is broken in our world.

 Rabbi Jill Zimmerman